 Venue: University of Potsdam, Campus Griebnitzsee, Building 6

-Format: The conference will take place in a hybrid format.
+Format: The conference took place in a hybrid format.